Resin-Networks/arthur-api/TMS_API_SPEC_DRAFT.md

 }
 ```

 `verification_url` is the link the driver opens to complete verification.
-When `suppress_driver_sms` is `true`, deliver this URL to the driver through your own channel.
 `status` can be `verified` or `failed` on initial creation if Arthur's systems can identify them.

 | Field | Type | Description |